-The Fine Arts curriculum at NCCC is designed to provide students with a solid introduction to the fundamental aspects of art.
+The Fine Arts degree program curriculum at NCCC is designed to provide students with a solid introduction to the fundamental aspects of art.
 This grounding in the principles of art serves as a base for future growth and specialization.

 Graduates have transferred to four-year institutions such as: